benphelps/homepage-docs/src/pages/en/services/deluge.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Uses the same username and password used to login from the web.
-The default username is admin.
+Uses the same password used to login to the webui, see [the deluge FAQ](https://dev.deluge-torrent.org/wiki/Faq#Whatisthedefaultpassword).

 Allowed fields: `["leech", "download", "seed", "upload"]`.